EPA's Region 6 Office

 Hazardous Waste Enforcement

-- Ensure Hazardous Waste Treatment Facilities are Permitted
+- Ensuring Hazardous Waste Treatment, Storage, and/or Disposal Facilities are Permitted

-- Ensure Proper Managing of Brine Spills from Oil & Gas Operations
+- Ensuring Proper Managing of Brine Spills from Oil & Gas Operations

-- Ensure Everyone's Water is Safe to Drink
+- Ensuring Everyone's Water is Safe to Drink

 CAED In the News and Other Actions